-Performance information for the Fund's Class A, C, R and Y shares prior to July 30, 2016 reflects the historical performance of, respectively, the Class A, C, K and Y shares of the RS Small Cap Equity Fund, a series of RS Investment Trust (the predecessor to the Fund managed by RS Investment Management Co.
+Performance information for the Fund's Class Y shares prior to July 30, 2016 reflects the historical performance of the Class Y shares of the RS Small Cap Equity Fund, a series of RS Investment Trust (the predecessor to the Fund managed by RS Investment Management Co.
 LLC) (the "predecessor fund").
 The Fund's performance has not been restated to reflect any differences in expenses paid by the predecessor fund and those paid by the Fund.